OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 We use Open RIA Services, which is the official replacement by Microsoft when RIA Services was discontinued.

 - Either use version 5, but there are some API differences compared to the original RIA Services for Silverlight from 2011
-- or use version 4.6 (recommended), but code generation is not functional at this time, you need to copy the generated files from your Silverlight solution (for now)
+- Or use version 4.6 (recommended), but code generation is not functional at this time, you need to copy the generated files from your Silverlight solution (for now)

 ## NuGet Packages